My list of preferred Ottawa wedding vendors

 First Kiss Films –

 Notes: Bridget Redmond is really doing something unique with her 16mm Ottawa wedding cinematography.
-With over 15 years of experience as a film maker you’re in good hands with Bridget.
+With over 15 years of experience as a film maker, you’re in good hands with Bridget.
 Bridget working with me on Katie and Jon’s May 2012 Ottawa wedding at Juniper Restaurant.
 If you’re looking for something truly timeless, check out First Kiss Films.

 Men’s Wedding Suits – Ottawa

 A relatively new addition to the field of men’s stores in Ottawa, L’Hexagone fills a nice void offering great quality suits at great prices.
-The styles are fashion forward and Yannick and Etienne will have you walking out the door looking like you’re about to walk on the set of Mad Men.
+The styles are fashion-forward and Yannick and Etienne will have you walking out the door looking like you’re about to walk on the set of Mad Men.
 Located on Dahousie St. in Ottawa’s Byward Market the atmosphere is laid back and contemporary making you feel like you want to hang out.

 Indochino.com is an online, bespoke clothing manufacturer based in Vancouver.
 While they specialize in modern-cut suits, once you’ve got your 15 measurements plugged into their system, it’s really easy to log on and choose from any of their line of pants, shirts and jackets.
-As with all online ordering, take it from me and leave yourself lots of time before you need the suit for an alterations and remakes.
-They have a perfect-fit promise so they offer either a credit for alterations up $75, free remake or return.
+As with all online ordering, take it from me and leave yourself lots of time before you need the suit for alterations and remakes.
+They have a perfect-fit promise so they offer either a credit for alterations up to $75, free remake or return.
 Delivery times range from 4 to 6 weeks.

 Ottawa Bridal Fashions

 Starting with a personal reference – my fiance Lisa chose Janine – to help her get not only her perfect dress but also one she says I’ve never seen before which is pretty huge considering my line of work.
-Lisa said Janine was great to work with and really straight forward.
+Lisa said Janine was great to work with and really straightforward.
 When Lisa brought in her grandmother’s shoes to try out with the dress and asked to see what Janine had, Janine said to “not waster her money” and keep her grandmother’s shoes which she felt went perfectly with Lisa’s dress.
 I’m looking forward to seeing Janine’s work come July 2013!
 Janine Adamyk Bridal is located on Bank St. in Old Ottawa South.